lstavares84/lstavares84/README.md

 ## 💡 CURRENT WORKING ON
 * 🔜 Missing data imputation methods in time series
-* ⌛  Detection of anomalies in industrial processes using visual inspection
+* ⌛  Detection of anomalies in industrial processes using visual inspection and raspberry pi
 * 🚧 Stock market analysis automation
 * 🚧 Artificial Intelligence applied in project and portfolio management